orablu/vim-linux/README.md

 ### Installing without git
 Why would you do this?
 It's a pain!

-1. Get [vim](http://www.vim.org/download.php)<sup>m</sup> for your linux distribution.
+1. Get [vim](http://www.vim.org/download.php) for your linux distribution.
+2. Place these files in ~/.vim.
-2. Go through your /.vim/bundle directory, and find all empty plugin directories.
+3. Go through your /.vim/bundle directory, and find all empty plugin directories.
-3. Find the link in this readme that points to the github repository for each missing plugin.
+4. Find the link in this readme that points to the github repository for each missing plugin.
-4. Download that plugin and place it in that folder.
+5. Download that plugin and place it in that folder.
-5. Repeat until all plugin folders have a plugin.
+6. Repeat until all plugin folders have a plugin.
-6. Symlink ~/.vimrc to ~/.vim/.vimrc.
+7. Symlink ~/.vimrc to ~/.vim/.vimrc.
-7. Question yourself for ever choosing this method.
+8. Question yourself for ever choosing this method.

 Ignoring these steps will break this vim bundle, as one of the dependencies is pathogen, the plugin that manages all the other plugins!
 You __must__ manually install pathogen at the very least!